 What is an IP PBX Businesses Phone System?

 An IP PBX business phone system is a digital system that relies on the internet to transmit voice data signals over IP.
 The IP telephone makes use of switched packet technology for inbound and outbound calls.
 A typical IP PBX business telephone system may be hosted on the:

 The Emergence of IP PBX Software and Cloud Hosted Business Phone Solutions

-With the PBX VoIP phone system for small businesses, users do not need to purchase IP PBX software when they opt for hosted IP PBX solutions.
+With the PBX phone system for small businesses, users need not purchase IP PBX software when they opt for hosted IP PBX solutions.
 Instead, it is a subscription model based on a number of phones/users/calls and other parameters.
-The VoIP service provider of IP PBX software providers offers IP PBX as a service.
-Users pay to use the software on the “pay as you go” model.
+The VoIP service provider of IP PBX software offers IP PBX as a service.
+Users need to pay for the software on a “pay as you go” basis.
 The software provider takes care of maintenance and upgrades.

-- It is not easy to migrate or scale hardware based PBX systems and one is tied to a particular supplier
+- It is not easy to migrate or scale hardware-based PBX systems and one is tied to a particular supplier

 - It is expensive to use and operate